|

 The hierarchy on the right is from TOOLS > Document Generator used to create detail reports.
 This is perhaps the best structure to use as a basis for defining a common vocabulary.

-The Quality Center database is rather complex, with dozens of tables.
-So rather convulted SQL coding is often necessary to produce a usable report.
+Because the ALM/QC system integrates so much user functionality, the ALM/QC database is complex, with dozens of tables and indexes.
+So rather convulted SQL coding is sometimes necessary to produce a usable report.
+Below are the schema in HTML help (chm) files for various versions of QC/ALM:

-Executives may want a hierarchy by version and release:
+Product managers and testers may need a hierarchy by version and release:

-Those who need to analyze items across workgroups for duplication need an "upside down" hierarchy:
+Those who need to analyze items across workgroups for duplication need an "upside down" or bottom-up hierarchy:

 However, work is planned by those responsible for an area of responsibility, called a System or Workstream or PlanGroup: